 If you have a serious amount of space and you’re looking for a super-sized dog, the Great Golden Dane could be the pup of your dreams!
 The Great Golden Dane is a cross between a Golden Retriever and a Great Dane.
 These dogs are giants, standing up to 33 inches tall at the shoulder and weighing up to 200 pounds!

 The Great Golden Dane is a very intelligent, friendly dog that’s easy to train and loves to please.
 Many Great Golden Danes enjoy dog sports, including obedience.
-However, unfortunately, these dogs often have a short lifespan of around eight to ten years, taking after their Great Dane parent.
+However, unfortunately, these dogs often have a short lifespan of around eight to ten years.
+This is largely due to taking after their Great Dane parent.

 Although Great Golden Danes do get along with kids and other pets, their sheer size and rambunctiousness can lead to accidents.
 For that reason, these giant pooches are best suited to a home with older kids or singles.